 This research was implemented using the Python programming language.
-The scikit learn library uses the RandomForestClassifier class and the Gini index to form a tree.
-The number of trees is set with the n\estimators parameter.
-Meanwhile, to divide data by k-fold using the StratifiedKFold function, where the n\splits parameter is used to determine the number k = 3,5, or 10.
-StratifiedKFold was chosen because the dataset used is imbalanced, and this function is relatively better for imbalanced data distribution.
-The results of the method implementation are presented in Table 3 for the Abelvikas dataset and Table 4 for the PIMA Indians dataset.
+The 38 kit learn library uses the RandomForestClassifier class and the Gini index to form a tree.
+The number of trees is set with the n_estimators parameter.
+Meanwhile, to divide data by k-fold using the StratifiedKFold function, where the n_splits parameter is used to determine the number k = 3,5, or 10.
+StratifiedKFold was chosen because the dataset and implementation are presented in Table 3 for the Abelvikas dataset and Table 4 for the PIMA Indians dataset.